r-fukutoku/ML410_Project2/index.md

 In this paper you should also include theoretical considerations, examples of Python coding and plots.
 The final results should be clearly stated.

-# - Locally Weighted Regression & Random Forest -
+# Locally Weighted Regression & Random Forest

-## Locally Weighted Regression (Loess)
+## Locally Weighted Regression (abreviated "loess" ; "lowess")
 The main idea of linear regression is the assumption that: